cpmaynard/rcsdk/README.md

 - Flexible widget size
 - Add widget programmatically or by creating IBOutlets from Storyboard/Xibs.
 # Installation
-- Download iOS Universable frameowrk `RCSDK.framework` from google.com
+- Download or Clone iOS Universal framework `RCSDK.framework`.
 - Drag & Drop `RCSDK.framework` in your iOS application project.
-- In Build phases make sure it is showing in `Embeded Frameworks` and `Copy Sign On Copy` is selected.
+- In Build phases make sure it is showing in `Embedded Frameworks` and `Copy Sign On Copy` is selected.

+# Example Project
+- You can also play with SDK in RCSDKExample project.

 # Usage
 ```
 import RCSDK